swiftlysingh/SpaceDash/README.md

 ### [](https://github.com/pushpinderpalsingh/SpaceDash#a-dashboard-for-space)A Dashboard for Space...🚀🚀🚀

-SpaceDash is an app that provides information on all the present, past, and future **launches and vehicles of SpaceX**.
+SpaceDash is an open-source app that provides information on all the present, past, and future **launches and vehicles of SpaceX**.
 The SpaceDash app also includes news and updates regarding all vehicles and missions.

 The app is currently in the second stage of development and several new features are being scoped/built.
 These features include an AR view of various vehicles of SpaceX and event updates from even more Space Agencies!